naninovel/docs/docs/en/guide/configuration.md

 Property | Default Value | Description
 --- | --- | ---
-Default Handler Id | Button List | ID of the choice handler to use by default.
+Default Handler Id | ButtonList | ID of the choice handler to use by default.
 Choice Button Loader | Choice Buttons- (Addressable, Project) | Configuration of the resource loader used for loading custom choice buttons.
 Default Metadata | Object Ref | Metadata to use by default when creating choice handler actors and custom metadata for the created actor ID doesn't exist.
 Metadata | Object Ref | Metadata to use when creating choice handler actors with specific IDs.